tyjonewbs/Cornucopia/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

+## ⚠️ SECURITY NOTICE
+**NEVER commit actual credentials to version control**.
+Always use placeholders in documentation files.
+Set real values only in:
+- `.env.local` (gitignored, for local development)
+- Vercel Dashboard → Settings → Environment Variables (for production)

 ## Environment Variables Setup

 This project requires environment variables to be configured in Vercel for successful deployment.